jameslevi/sprite/README.md

 **INSTALLATION**
 1. You can install via composer using this command *"composer require-dev jameslevi/sprite"*.
-2. Create a resource folder for storing your icons.
+2. Sprites folder will be automatically created in your root directory.
 3. Create a folder from your public directory for storing your sprites.
-4. Copy the sprite and sprite.json file from vendor/jameslevi/sprite to your root directory.

 **GETTING STARTED**
 1. Set the path where sprite will be saved from your sprite.json file.